simondilhas/BIMtoCost-Excel/README.md

 - Cost Calculation: Integrates quantities, qualities, and unit prices for cost estimation.
 - Roombook: Aids in specifying room-specific qualities such as flooring.
 - Wallbook: Facilitates the specification of wall-related qualities based on wall relationships between two rooms.
-- Help Unique: Generates unique values for use in the Room, Wall, and Facade book.
 - Element Books: Offer detailed specifications for various elements.
 - List: Contains supplementary pick lists.

 ### General Workflow
 - Proceed through the sheets from left to right.
-- Column A provides additional guidance and explanations.
-These are market with a "H" and a red corner.
 - Feel free to modify values in the yellow fields with confidence!

 ### Sheet "Cost Calculation"